dotbillu/Slyme/README.md

 ## Contributing

+We are currently in **Beta** and actively re-architecting our security layer to include **End-to-End Encryption** .

-We are currently in **Beta**.
-If you find bugs or want to suggest features:
+If you want to contribute to the security overhaul, report bugs, or suggest features:
 1. Fork the repo.
 2. Create a feature branch.
 3. Submit a Pull Request.
 ---

 ## License

-ISC License.
+This project is licensed under the **ISC License**.
+See the [LICENSE](./LICENSE) file for details.